 That’s shown by the power stroke being nearly 16″ so you can be reassured you’ll be getting a huge amount of kinetic energy.
 That’s all delivered in a fairly compact package considering that the axle-to-axle width, which is only a little over 16″.

 The velocity is great at 400 fps, but perhaps its weight is even more impressive.
 It’s just 6.2lbs, and therefore, it should be perfect for those who want to travel light.
 Along with this, you’ll get all the accessories you need, which includes high-quality arrows and a lightweight quiver.

-What we liked: There isn’t perhaps a crossbow anywhere that combines a low weight with high power than this.
+What stands out?
+There isn’t perhaps a crossbow anywhere that combines a low weight with high power than this.
 While it’s not the most powerful crossbow out there, it’s not far behind.
 It’s fast, accurate, and fires arrows with tremendous power.

-What could be better: Perhaps the only negative to this crossbow is that it does have a draw weight of 200lbs.
+What cons did we manage to find?
+Perhaps the only negative to this crossbow is that it does have a draw weight of 200lbs.
 That might be too much for some, but if you can handle it, then you’ll get plenty of benefits.

 The Barnett HyperGhost series crossbows are able to deliver a ridiculous level of power.
 The velocity of 425 fps along with the power stroke of 16.3″ makes them perfect for hunting and also for long-range shooting.

 As you can imagine, with such power, there is a very high draw weight here of 206lbs.
 That’s to be expected, but it’s important to know whether that is too much for you before you purchase your crossbow.

 This model isn’t too wide at a little under 18″, but it does weigh 7.7lbs.
 It comes with three high-quality arrows and has a very good illuminated scope, along with providing you with a rope cocking sled and lube wax.